Model Weights

 Model Quantization

-The process of reducing the numerical precision of a model's weights and activations (e.g., from 32-bit to 8-bit or 4-bit) to decrease memory usage and increase inference speed.
+Reducing the numerical precision of a model's weights and activations — from 32-bit to 16, 8, or 4 bits — to shrink memory footprint and speed up memory-bandwidth-bound inference.

 Fine-Tuning

-The process of adapting a pre-trained machine learning model to a specific task or domain by continuing training on a smaller, task-specific dataset.
+Adapting a pre-trained model to a specific task by continuing training on a smaller task-specific dataset.
+Usually done with parameter-efficient methods like LoRA that update less than 1% of weights.